rxcle/rxindi-support/help.md

 </Root>
 ```

-To refer to the `Location` column of the second row, the following XPath can used:
+To refer to the `Location` column of the second row, the following XPath can be used:
 ```
 /Root/Row[2]/Location  => "Amsterdam"
 ```